term-world/world-additions/week-1-additions/workshop/workshop-guidelines.md

 HOW TO MAKE THE MOST OF YOUR WORKSHOP SPACE:

-1. Note the garage's security: while other residents of `term-world` can scope out your `house` and whatever cool things you fill it with, the intense locking mechanisms on your `garage` mean that everything contained within is *for your eyes only*, with one important caveat: given that weekly engineering repositories will be stored here, the instructor *will* have access for grading/evaluation purposes.
+1. Note the garage's security: while other residents of `term-world` can scope out your `house` and whatever cool things you fill it with, the prior tenant installed intense locking mechanisms that only recognize the current `house` inhabitant as having access to the `workshop`.
+That means everything contained within the `workshop` is *for your eyes only*, with one important caveat: given that weekly engineering repositories will be stored here, the instructor *will* have access for grading/evaluation purposes.

 2. Expect *about* one engineering (assignment) repository to work on within your workshop per week.